 All of our mackerel & pollock are caught via hand lines that are specifically rigged to target these species only, ensuring zero bycatch.

 Checking lobsters to see if they are 'size'

-All lobsters landed in Scilly has to have a minimum carapace size of 90mm, 3mm bigger than the national average. when caught berried hen lobsters are marked with a 'V' which signifies that they cannot be landed meaning that they are free to breed for at least 3/4 years.
+All lobsters landed in Scilly has to have a minimum carapace size of 90mm, 3mm bigger than the national average. whilst all berried female lobsters are returned to the sea to spawn, replenishing stocks for future years.

 Mark tagging & collecting data on a juvenile Crawfish

-Along with other Scillonian fisherman Island Fish is supporting a programme of tagging undersize lobsters & crawfish in order to help better understand their movements and learn more about the current state of the species.
-Island Fish has also committed to release any berried crawfish that we might catch in order to help strengthen stocks.
+Along with other Scillonian fisherman Island Fish has supported a programme of tagging undersized lobsters & crawfish in order to help better understand their movements and learn more about the current state of the species.
+Like berried lobsters all berried crawfish are released back into the sea.

-As part of a joint partnership with the Isles of Scilly Inshore Conservation Agency both Mike and Mark tag, release and record data relating to sex, location caught and location released of all undersized crawfish and all female berried crawfish.
-This two year study will when complete provide one of the most complete pictures of the movement of UK Crawfish.
+In recent years as part of a joint partnership with the Isles of Scilly Inshore Conservation Agency both Mike and Mark tag, release and record data relating to sex, location caught and location released of all undersized crawfish and all female berried crawfish.
+This study will provide one of the most complete pictures of the movement of UK Crawfish.

-Island Fish has also taken the lead on the annual island wide beach clean which takes place every year just before the start of the season - just about everyone on the island joins in making this a real community event
+Island Fish has in recent years taken the lead on the annual island wide beach clean which takes place every year just before the start of the season - just about everyone on the island joins in making this a real community event.

 Some of the results of the annual Scilly Spring Clean